futious/Online-Retail-Dashboard/README.md

 </p>

  This dashboard is used to demonstrate the different components of dash.
-The goal is to give the viewer a visualy appealing way to display data.
+The goal is to give the viewer a visually appealing way to display data.
 The types of components used in this dashboard are as follows.

  1) Image displays
  2) Cards